ksu-cs-cc/ksu-cs-cc.github.io/content/0-introduction/05-syllabus-210.md

 * **Instructor:** George "Bud" LaVezzi (gblavezz1 AT ksu DOT edu)<br>
 * **Office:** DUE 2166
-* **Phone:** (785) 532-6350
+* **Phone:** (785) 532-7767
-* **Office Hours:** TBA
+* **Office Hours:** Mon/Thurs 9:30 - 10:20 AM, Wed 2:30 - 3:20 PM
-* **Open Lab Period:** Wednesday 4:30 - 5:30 PM in DUE 1117
+* **Open Recitation Period:** Wednesday 4:30 - 5:20 PM in DUE 1117

 #### Preferred Methods of Communication:

-* **Piazza:** Please use Piazza for all communication regarding these courses as it allows instructors and TAs to provide a clear and detailed response, as well as easily store and record communication for reference later.
+* **Email**: Please use “cc201-help” (cc210-help@ksuemailprod.onmicrosoft.com if not on web-mail) for all communication regarding these courses as it allows instructors and TAs to provide a clear and detailed response, as well as easily store and record communication for reference later.
 You should receive a response within one business day, and hopefully much sooner.
+Note emailing the instructor or teaching assistants directly may result in longer wait times for your support.
-* **Email**: Students are also welcome to email us anytime with questions outside of the scope of these courses.
-We will try to respond within one business day.
-Questions related to the course itself may be redirected to Piazza.
-We're also active on the [K-State CS Rocket.chat](https://chat.cs.ksu.edu).
+* **Zoom**:Zoom: We can arrange a Zoom meeting if desired—we will make efforts to assist Global Campus student requests for meetings outside of normal classroom  hours (8 AM – 5 PM).
+Please note we all work in US Central Time and are not necessarily available at all hours.
-* **Phone/Text:** _Emergencies only!_ We will do our best to respond as quickly as we can.
+* **Phone/Text**: _Emergencies only!_ We will do our best to respond as quickly as we can.
+Note my office number has voice mail, but no text support.

 ### Graduate Teaching Assistants